|Facility Megawatt Capacity||100|

 The100 MW facility is expected to generate $5 million dollars in property taxes over its first 20 years of operations, in addition to a community benefits contribution to the Municipality and sponsorships of local causes over the life of the facility.
 North Kent Wind also made a substantial contribution to the Friends of the New Animal Shelter to support their efforts to build a new shelter.

-An average of 200 workers from Ontario was on-site during the year of construction activity.
+The facility employed an average of 200 workers from Ontario during the year-long construction phase.
 Approximately 10 workers currently operate and maintain the facility, in addition to the continued use of local contractors.

 Compared to coal-fired generation, each year the facility conserves enough water to meet the needs of nearly 9,000 Ontarians and avoids the release of CO2 emissions equal to removing more 60,000 cars from the roads.